 In many instances, adding a smart home thermostat with the assistance of E.B.
 Air is an uncomplicated task if you have a newer house.
 But what if your house is older or doesn’t have the right wiring?
 Can you still add a smart thermostat without C wire?
 We’ll help you demystify the process so you can pick the ideal thermostat and get energy savings for years to come.

 What Is a C Wire and What Does It Do on a Thermostat?

 Most programmable thermostats run on batteries.
 When you’re switching to a smart thermostat, you’ll learn that many need a C wire, or common wire, for power.
 If you don’t use this wire, your new thermostat might cause your heating and cooling system to have glitches.

 You can determine if you have a C wire by doing the following:

-- Switch off power to the thermostat at the breaker.
+- Turn off power to the thermostat at the breaker.

-- Pull off the thermostat and check the wiring.
+- Pull off the thermostat and look at the wiring.

-- If you have two thick wires, you may be able to use a smart thermostat with an adaptor designed for high-voltage systems.
-Or you may be able to use a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring isn’t right and you don’t want to replace it.
+- If you have two thick wires, you may be able to run a smart thermostat with an adaptor just for high-voltage systems.
+Or you may be able to operate a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring isn’t right and you don’t want to put in new wiring.